Nick7900/DeepLearningAudioRecognition/README.md

-# DeepLearningAudioRecognition

-# Audio classifier
+# Deep Learning Audio Recognition classifier

 We got 2-5 seconds audio sample of bird calls for this short project.
 We'll read these files into Python and use the TensorFlow package.